Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

 which corresponds to Eq.~\eqref{eq:Eeps-strictly-convex}.
 In this way, MY regularization arises \emph{naturally} by attaching more physical relevance to the external potential and by assigning to it an energy that has to be taken into account in the total energy functional.

-Regarding the negative sign in Eq.~\eqref{eq:Efield}, remember that this is the (concave) energy functional and not the internal energy expression that is actually varied over.
+Regarding the negative sign in Eq.~\eqref{eq:Efield}, remember that in Eq.~\eqref{eq:Eeps-def} it is $F_\eps^\lambda(x) + \langle v,x \rangle$ that is varied in order to find the ground state.
 There, the additional term is $\tfrac 1 {2\eps}\|x-\rho\|^2_X$ as seen in Eq.~\eqref{eq:Feps} and using the relation motivated in Eq.~\eqref{eq:mixing} below this is equal to $\tfrac \eps 2 \|v\|^2_{X^*}$, precisely the expression for the (positive) field energy.
 Viewed in this manner, it is the energy content of the external field that regularizes $F^\lambda(\rho)$.
 Conceptually, this is an extremely attractive viewpoint, since it explains the regularization as a physical effect.